mobzystems/Kudu-API/README.md

 ## Folder operations
 ### Get-KuduChildItem
-Get the files and folders in the specified folder:
+Get the files and folders in the specified folder (not recursive):

     Get-KuduChildItem $sitename $token '/site/wwwroot/'

 ### New-KuduFolder
-Create a folder on Kudu:
+Create one or more folders on Kudu:

     New-KuduFolder $sitename $token '/site/wwwroot/folder1/folder2/'